junxit/us-congress-bills-111/bill.md

 legis-num: H.R.
 1777
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 1777

-> To make technical corrections to the Higher Education Act of 1965, and for other purposes.
+That the bill from the House of Representatives (H.R.
+1777) entitled “An Act to make technical corrections to the Higher Education Act of 1965, and for other purposes. ”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Table of contents